Sammypef/software-engineer-group/Readme.md

 - The application uses React for the frontend with various libraries (check `my-react-app/package.json` for specifics)
 - The backend is built with Node.js/Express (verify in `server/package.json`)
 - Icon assets are available in the root directory (`lyricicon.png`)

 ---

-## 📧 Support

-If you encounter any issues during setup:

-1. Check the troubleshooting section above
-2. Review the console/terminal output for specific error messages
-3. Verify all prerequisites are correctly installed
-4. Contact the development team for assistance

----